-The test was performed with two different loads and was done conservatively so as not to have the losses presented in the previous tests, as can be seen, the CPU 3600 achieves a performance of almost one Gflop per Watt consumed, after completing the task the 3600 has consumed almost 8 Watts while the A57 has consumed about 7 Watts.
-The CPU 3600 provides us with a greater computational force than the A57 but it should be noted that the AMD Ryzen 3600 works at a frequency of 3.6 Ghz, while the ARM Cortex-A57 works at a frequency of 1.4 Ghz among other differences.
+The test was performed with two different loads and was done conservatively so as not to have the losses presented in the previous tests.
+As shown, the CPU 3600 achieves a performance of almost one Gflop per Watt consumed.
+After completing the task, the 3600 has consumed almost 8 Watts while the A57 has consumed about 7 Watts.
+The CPU 3600 provides a greater computational force than the A57 but it should be noted that the AMD Ryzen 3600 works at a frequency of 3.6 Ghz, while the ARM Cortex-A57 works at a frequency of 1.4 Ghz, among other differences.

-The previous tests were carried out on the CPU, the next round of tests was carried out on the GPUs of the chosen devices, the GPUs are the GPU of the Jetson Nano (Nano) and the GTX 1050ti (GP107), Figure 9, 10 and 11 present the results.
-Terrain (Figure 9) is a simulation of a field that is generated randomly, this generation is measured by frames per second (FPS), during this test the ratio of FPS per Watt consumed during the task is shown, the Jetson Nano is far superior to that of the GTX 1050Ti (GP107).
+The previous tests were carried out on the CPU and the following round of tests was carried out on the GPUs of the chosen devices.
+The GPUs are the GPU of the Jetson Nano (Nano) and the GTX 1050ti (GP107), Fig. 9, 10, and 11 present the results.
+Terrain (Figure 9) is a simulation of a field that is generated randomly.
+This generation is measured by frames per second (FPS).
+During this test, the ratio of FPS per Watt consumed during the task is shown and clearly, the Jetson Nano is far superior to that of the GTX 1050Ti (GP107).